 Termination of Assistantship - If the assistantship is terminated prior to the specified ending date, the assistant's duties, stipend, and tuition exemption will cease.
 The student will be required to pay a prorated portion of the previously applied tuition exemption.

-Distance Learning Courses - A student enrolled in a total of 9 credit hours: Six graduate credit hours and 3 Distance Learning credits are treated as the student's required full-time load.
+Distance Education Courses - A student enrolled in a total of 9 credit hours: Six graduate credit hours and 3 Distance Education credits are treated as the student's required full-time load.
 Tuition will be assessed at the current University rate.
-The full-time tuition exemption credit will be applied to a student's account covering the tuition cost of the Distance Learning course.
+The full-time tuition exemption credit will be applied to a student's account covering the tuition cost of the Distance Education course.

 Course Overload - Graduate assistants wishing to schedule more than a full-time course load may, with the approval of his/her major professor, department head, graduate coordinator and dean, register for more than 13 hours.
 The student must submit an Overload Form, (hthttp://www.grad.msstate.edu/forms/pdf_forms/request_for_scheduling_overload.pdf) to his/her major professor.
 The dean's office sends the approved form to the Registrar's Office.
 Such transmission will allow application of additional tuition exemption consistent with current policy.